Kareeb: Plot

-At the hospital, Birju inquires about Neha's mother, where he was told by the receptionist that she needs an immediate operation and it will be very expensive.
+At the hospital, Birju inquires about Neha's mother and he is told by the receptionist that she needs an immediate surgery and it will be very expensive.
 In the next scene, Doctor Abhay first appears after Neha tries to contact Birju for help but is unable to reach him.
-Doctor Abhay is very fond of Neha and proposes to marry her in exchange for her mother's operation for free because doctors can provide free services to their relatives.
+Doctor Abhay is very fond of Neha and proposes to marry her in exchange for her mother's operation for free because doctors can provide free medical service to their relatives.

 Birju goes to Uncle and Aunty who propose he buys a lottery ticket, which they will ensure he wins by bribing corrupt government officials.
 They ask Birju to get them some money for the bribe.
 Birju buys the lottery ticket as instructed and works hard all day to collect the money for the bribe.
-He then gives it to Uncle and Aunty but eventually realizes the couple were not who they claimed to be and had taken money from many other people just like him, and ran away.
+He then gives it to Uncle and Aunty but eventually realises the couple has fled with his money & had also duped many other people just like him.
 Helpless Birju steals the money from Bhigelal to pay for the surgery.
 He returns to the hospital with the money and gives it to the doctor, asking the doctor to not tell Neha.

-Eventually, Birju's family realizes Birju's love for Neha and decide to support their son in Simla.
+Eventually, Birju's family realises Birju's love for Neha and decides to support their son in Shimla.
 They reach Simla and handle things with Bhigelal who goes mad on seeing his robbed drawer with Birju's note promising to return the money.
 Neha learns that Birju helped her and wants to meet him.
-They both meet again on a staircase of the hospital and time stops again to see them deeply in love.
+They both meet on a staircase of the hospital and time stops again to see them deeply in love.